laithpengu/CMPE_Capstone/docs/standup_meeting/standup_meeting6.md

 - **Schedule**: We're on schedule, Finalizing modules and testing what we've already made
 - **Spending**: Spending has not changed since our last standup.
 Total spent still stands at $663.95
 - **Stakeholders**: Our current stakeholder is Dr. LaBerge
 - **Status**: We are currently working on creating a car to car communication test this week as well as begin working on the packet manager and expand the control logic of the system.
+We also have a test planned with avoidance at the end of the week to further integration efforts between the two teams.
 - **Specifics**: Since our last stand-up we have succesfully implemented speed and direction control of the cars, we have successfully communicated between the controller(arduino) and car(fpga), and we have successfully implemented the read functionality from the transceiever.